centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-dma-snmp.md

 * Fill SNMP Version and Community fields according to the device's configuration

-  :warning: When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific auth parameters
+  :warning: When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific authentication parameters

 | Obligatoire | Nom              | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |